 Background: Hernia is the word derived from Greek words "Herons" an offshoot or bulge.
 It is defined by Sir Astley Cooper (1804) as "protrusion of any viscus or part of the viscus through an abnormal opening in the walls of its containing cavity.
-The performed choice of anaesthesia for all adult inguinal hernia repair is local, it is safe, simple, effective, and economical, without anaesthetic side effects.
+The performed choice of anaesthesia for all adult inguinal hernia repairs is local; it is safe, simple, effective, and economical, without anaesthetic side effects.
 Furthermore local anaesthesia administered before the incision produces longer postoperative analgesia because local infiltration, theoretically inhibits build of local nociceptive molecules and therefore, there is better pain control in the postoperative period.
-Materials and Methods: This was a randomized, prospective comparative clinical study conducted in the Department of Anesthesiology.
-Age between 30 and 60 years and only male cases, American Society of Anesthesiologists (ASA I and II) cases, weight 40-65 kg, elective surgeries (inguinal hernioplasty) were included.
-Patient refusal, known allergy, coagulopathy, patient on β blockers, long-term analgesic therapy, drugs which are known to interact with study drugs.
-Results: The two groups were matched in respect of their demographic characteristics such as age and weight.
-The baseline clinical variables such as ASA grade, pulse rate (PR), systolic blood pressure (SBP), diastolic blood pressure (DBP), were matched between the two groups (Table 1).
-The baseline PR, SBP, and DBP were matched and shown in Table 3.
-The mean PRs between the two groups were not statistically significant ($86.9 \pm 8.9 \approx 84.5 \pm$ 9.3 and P > 0.05).
-The mean SBPs between the two groups were not statistically significant (121.3 \pm 8.3 \approx 120.3 \pm 5.9 and P > 0.05).
-The mean DBPs between the two groups were not statistically significant (78.6 \pm 4.4 \approx 79.3 ± 2.6 and P > 0.05) (Table 2).
+Materials and Methods: This was a randomized, prospective comparative clinical study conducted in the Department of Anesthesiology at Age between 30 and 60 years and only male cases, American Society of Anesthesiologists (ASA I and II) cases, weight 40-65 kg, elective surgeries (inguinal hernioplasty) were included.
+Patient refusal, known allergy, coagulopathy, patient on ß blockers, long-term analgesic therapy, drugs which are known to interact with study drugs.
+Result: The two groups were matched in respect of their demographic characteristics such as age and weight.
+The baseline clinical variables such as ASA grade, pulse rate (PR), systolic blood pressure (SBP), diastolic blood pressure (DBP), sensory, and motor block were matched between the two groups [Table 1].
+The baseline PR.
+SBP, and DBP were matched and shown in [Table 3].
+The mean PRs between the two groups were not statistically significant ( $86.9 \pm 8.9$ $\approx 84.5 \pm 9.3$ and P > 0.05).
+The mean SBPs between the two groups were not statistically significant (121.3 $\pm$ 8.3 $\approx$ 120.3 $\pm$ 5.9 and P > 0.05).
+The mean DBPs between the two groups were not statistically significant (78.6 $\pm$ 4.4 $\approx$ $79.3 \pm 2.6$ and P > 0.05) [Table 2].
 Conclusion: Ropivacaine is a newer ideal, comfortable safe anesthetic of choice for field block in inguinal hernia surgery cases, ASA I and II and by adding dexmedetomidine, we get a prolongation of analgesia when compared with bupivacaine and dexmedetomidine.